SymptomsBy Mayo Clinic staff

 - Swollen, sore joints (arthritis).
 People with Henoch-Schonlein purpura often have painful, swollen joints — mainly in the knees and ankles.
 Joint pain sometimes precedes the classical rash by one or two days.
 These symptoms subside when the disease clears and leave no lasting damage.

 - Gastrointestinal symptoms.
-More than half the children with Henoch-Schonlein purpura develop gastrointestinal symptoms, such as abdominal pain, nausea, vomiting or bloody stools.
-These symptoms usually develop within eight days of developing the classic rash.
+Many children with Henoch-Schonlein purpura develop gastrointestinal symptoms, such as abdominal pain, nausea, vomiting or bloody stools.
+These symptoms sometimes occur before the rash appears.

 - Kidney involvement.
-About 20 to 50 percent of people with Henoch-Schonlein purpura have some degree of kidney involvement.
-In most cases, this manifests itself as protein or blood in the urine, or both, which you may not even know is there unless you have a urine test done.
+Henoch-Schonlein purpura can also affect the kidneys.
+In most cases, this shows up as protein or blood in the urine, which you may not even know is there unless you have a urine test done.
 Usually this goes away once the illness passes, but in a few cases, kidney disease may develop and even persist.

 When to see a doctor

 In some cases, Henoch-Schonlein purpura causes serious problems of the bowel or kidneys.
-See your doctor or your child's pediatrician as soon as possible if you notice the distinctive rash and other symptoms.
+See your doctor as soon as possible if you or your child develops the distinctive rash associated with Henoch-Schonlein purpura.